-Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry transitions to electronic medical records (EMRs).
+Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry transitions to electronic medical records (EMR).

 Federal mandates stipulate that all medical and healthcare providers that bill Medicaid and Medicare must prove “meaningful use” of EMR technology or face serious reimbursement penalties.
 The purpose of the mandate is twofold: to establish a nationwide electronic health records system that will improve patient outcomes and reduce medical costs, while simultaneously stimulating the U.S. economy.

 Because the field of health informatics is still developing, a CMIO's duties may vary from one organization to the next.
-However, most CMIO’s are practicing physicians or IT professionals with specialized training, and their responsibilities reflect their dual areas of expertise.
+However, most CMIOs are practicing physicians or IT professionals with specialized training, and their responsibilities reflect their dual areas of expertise.

 The preeminent source of employment and salary data in the nation, the U.S. Bureau of Labor Statistics (BLS), has yet to publish precise data on the health informatics employment subsector, given its sudden and rapid expansion.
-As they become available, this data will be added to this site.
+As they become available, these data will be added to this site.

-Formerly, chief medical information officer candidates were required to present a bachelor’s degree in IT or a related field and possess significant experience in medicine, at minimum.
+Formerly, Chief Medical Information Officer candidates were required to present a bachelor’s degree in IT or a related field and possess significant experience in medicine, at minimum.
 Often, employers showed preference to candidates with advanced degrees.
 With the federal mandate looming—and interest in credentialed health informatics professionals skyrocketing—it’s now possible for medical professionals to earn a Graduate Certificate in Health Informatics.

 Many universities are also adding master’s degree programs in health informatics, which make an ideal investment for the IT professional ready to broaden his or her career prospects and transition into one of the fastest-growing fields in the country.

-The survey also reports that CMIO’s are enjoying greater involvement in organizational strategy, including capital expenditures.
-This trend is attributed to long-term relationships: the majority of respondents transitioned to CMIO status without seeking a new employer.
+The survey also reports that CMIOs are enjoying greater involvement in organizational strategy, including capital expenditures.
+This trend is attributed to long-term relationships: The majority of respondents transitioned to CMIO status without seeking a new employer.